Doctors Note Logo

 Checking Symptoms Early Can Help

-If you are experiencing ongoing diarrhea, urgency, or blood in your stool, early evaluation matters.
+If you are experiencing ongoing diarrhea, urgency, or blood in your stool, getting a clearer picture of what your symptoms might mean is an important first step.

 Managing Diarrhea in Ulcerative Colitis